Homeownership in the United States: Race

+Racism

+The data from the United States Census Bureau shows black Americans have the lowest rate of homeownership in the US.
+According to the National Association of Realtors, blacks and Hispanic Americans face higher mortgage rates than their white and Asian counterparts, and more illegal discrimination in real estate transactions.
+The Fair Housing Act is a law established to help stop illegal discrimination against potential minority homeowners in the U.S. The law is enforced by the United States Department of Housing and Urban Development.
+Also, black and Hispanic households usually face more personal challenges such as the likelihood of higher personal debt, lower incomes, lower credit scores, or lower savings than the average buyer for a home purchase.

 Type of household

 There is a strong correlation between the type and age of a household's family structure and homeownership.
 As of 2006, married couple families, which also have the highest median income of any household type, were most likely to own a home.
-Age played a significant role as well with homeownership increasing with the age of the householder until age 65, when a slight decrease becomes visible.
+Age played a significant role as well, with homeownership increasing with the age of the householder until age 65, when a slight decrease becomes visible.
 While only 43% of households with a householder under the age of thirty-five owned a home, 81.6% of those with a householder between the ages of 55 and 64 did.
+According to Zillow's data analysis, the median age of renters who are heads of households is age 41 years, up from age 37 in 2000.

 This means that households with a middle-aged householder were nearly twice as likely to own a home as those with a young householder.
-Overall married couple families with a householder age 70 to 74 had the highest homeownership rate with 93.3% being homeowners.
-The lowest homeownership rate was recorded for single females under the age of twenty-five of whom only 13.6%, were homeowners.
+Overall, married couple families with a householder age 70 to 74 had the highest homeownership rate, with 93.3% being homeowners.
+The lowest homeownership rate was recorded for single females under the age of twenty-five, of whom only 13.6% were homeowners.
 Yet, single females had an overall higher homeownership rate than single males and single mothers.